district-5/php-mondoc/README.md

     database.
 The optional second parameter is the object or class to clone to.
 For example, you can make a clone of `MyModel` and convert it to `OtherModel` by calling `$myModel->clone( < save:bool > , OtherModel::class)`.
-* `MondocRetentionTrait` - Adding this to your model exposes a `setMondocRetentionChangeMeta` method, which allows you to set the retention data for the model.
+* `MondocRetentionTrait` - Adding this to your model exposes the `setMondocRetentionChangeMeta` and `setMondocRetentionExpiry` methods, which allows you to set the retention data for the model.
 This is useful for setting things such as the retention period and the retention policy.

 **Traits examples**